muhme/quote/README.md

   * http://localhost:8101
 * quote_rails - Rails web application zitat-service
   * http://localhost:8102
-  * getting Shell with: "docker exec -it quote_rails bash" and run e.g. "rails test"
+  * getting Shell with: "docker exec -it quote_rails bash"
+  * running function tests with "docker exec -it quote_rails rails test"
+  * running system tests using Chrome browser on Selenium container with "docker exec -ti quote_rails rails test:system"
   * local directory with cloned GitHub repository is mounted into container
+* quote_chrome - Selenium Standalone with Chrome and VNC server
+  * vnc://localhost:8104 - to see browser working in test:system (using the password: secret)
 ### 2nd Method AWS Cloud9 EC2
 Short command list, used on AWS Cloud9 EC2 with Amazon Linux AMI 2017.09:
 ```